GeorgeMcMullen/CalciPy/README.md

 # CalciPy: A Python script for processing ratiometric calcium fluorescence data
 One of the primary challenges in processing ratiometric data is that the two signals which make up the ratiometric data are actually captured separately, and it is not known which is which.
-CalciPy processes interpolated calcium fluorescence wavelength data, identifies the proper ratio sequence, and calculates metrics from the resulting signal.
+CalciPy processes interlaced calcium fluorescence wavelength data, identifies the proper ratio sequence, and calculates metrics from the resulting signal.
 See below for more detail.
 While there is a variety of software for processing calcium fluorescence data, each of them have one or more shortcomings, such as:

 - Few solutions actually process ratiometric data provided by two wavelengths of light
 - Some require manual effort to determine the proper ratio and subsequent calculations